by Erin Newton

 Partnership with Hazardous Sports

-By the 2006 season, the team re-entered the USTCC.
-This time, they partnered with Hazardous Sports, a motorsport apparel and accessory brand.
-This was an exciting time for the team, but it would end soon.
-2006 would be the final season for the East Coast races because there wasn’t enough interest in the region to justify continuing USTCC races.
+By the 2006 season, the team rejoined the USTCC, this time partnering with Hazardous Sports, a brand specializing in motorsport apparel and accessories.
+This was an exciting period for the team, but it would come to an end quickly.
+The 2006 season marked the final year of East Coast races, as there was insufficient interest in the region to warrant continuing USTCC events.

 The End of D&N Motorsports

-D&N Motorsports came to an end in 2006 as the relationship between Dennis and Nicole deteriorated.
-However, the team has a lot to be proud of because D&N was a truly successful endeavor.
-Although in 2007, Dennis attempted to continue the legacy of D&N Motorsports, changing the name to Menace Motorsport, but he didn’t have the budget to keep the operation going.
-Unfortunately, that same year, Dennis decided to shut the team down indefinitely.
+D&N Motorsports ended in 2006 due to Dennis and Nicole’s deteriorating relationship.
+Despite this, the team has much to be proud of, as D&N was a truly successful endeavor.
+In 2007, Dennis attempted to continue D&N Motorsports’ legacy by renaming the team Menace Motorsports.
+However, they lacked the budget to keep the operation running.
+Unfortunately, later that same year, he decided to shut the team down indefinitely.

 The Plan: How Dennis Got Back Up

-Dennis worked hard for nearly a decade, and in 2016, his financial situation was beginning to look up.
-He devised a plan to return to racing.
-To do so, Dennis planned to build a track car to attend track days and work on his driving skills in the lead-up to his retirement.
-Once he reached retirement age, he planned to build another racecar.
+Dennis worked hard for nearly a decade, and by 2016, his financial situation was improving, so he devised a plan to return to racing.
+To achieve this, Dennis decided to build a track car to attend track days and hone driving skills in the lead-up to his retirement.
+After retiring, the plan was to build another racecar.

 The Future: What Comes Next

-Retirement has not yet come for Dennis, but it’s coming soon.
-In 2025, Dennis plans to retire from a career as a firefighter and begin building a new race car.
-When retirement comes, Transition Autosport will reach its full potential, too.
-For now, Dennis and the team are still a work in progress, keeping many details about Transition Autosport hush-hush.
+Dennis is not yet retired, but that time is fast approaching.
+In the fall of 2025, he plans to retire from his career as a firefighter and start building a new race car.
+When retirement arrives, Transition Autosport will also reach its full potential.
+Dennis and the team are still a work in progress, keeping many details about Transition Autosport under wraps.

-As the team works to get Transition Autosport off the ground, they must put in long hours, hard work, and a lot of love.
-Dennis and the team are working to emerge with a new identity, and succeeding in this will undoubtedly be a formidable journey.
+As the team strives to launch Transition Autosport, they are putting in long hours, hard work, and much love.
+Dennis and the team are working to emerge with a new identity, and accomplishing this will undoubtedly be a formidable journey.
 As we know, though, Dennis is very familiar with formidable journeys.

 Transition Autosport: Resilience in the Face of Adversity

-After a lifetime of struggling with depression and gender identity and now near-retirement working to get Transition Autosport up and running, Dennis will not be brought down by adversity.
-Despite all the unique challenges, Dennis worked hard to face those struggles head-on.
-Transition Autosport would not be what it is today, if not for Dennis’ resilience and hard work.
-It’s been nearly thirty years since the purchase of that new Saturn SW2, and although much has changed—the determination, love for cars, and dream of being a race car driver have not changed at all.
+After a lifetime of struggling with depression and gender identity, and now, near-retirement, working to get Transition Autosport up and running, Dennis will not be brought down by adversity.
+Despite all the unique challenges, he worked hard to face those struggles head-on.
+Transition Autosport would not be what it is today if not for Dennis’ resilience and hard work.
+It’s been nearly thirty years since the purchase of that new Saturn SW2, and although much has changed, the determination, love for cars, and dream of becoming a race car driver have not changed at all.